BerilOzbay/BerilOzbay/README.md

 ### <div align="center">

-I'm Beril, a computer engineering student 👩‍💻</div>
+👩‍💻 I'm Beril, a computer engineering graduate 🎓 👩‍💻</div>

-- 🌱 I’m currently learning FrontEnd Development
+- 🌱 I’m currently working as a full-stack developer.

-- 🎨 I'm interested about Graphic Design as more than hobby
+- 🎨 I’m focusing on advancing my skills in Frontend Development, while also nurturing my interest in Graphic Design beyond just a hobby.

 <br/>